Curriculum Vitae - Paul Steane

 -

-design of Input and Output Interface PCBs interfacing proprietary
+hardware design of Input and Output Interface PCBs interfacing

-8086-based bus system to the electrically noisy vehicle systems;
+proprietary 8086-based bus system to the electrically noisy vehicle

 -

-design of the Application Programme, including Fault Logging and
+software design of the Application Programme, including Fault Logging

 Areas of expertise